tigransloyan/pedrokroger.net/source/_posts/2012-10-10-using-sphinx-to-write-books.markdown

 Let me know in the comments of similar features you need or things I could have done better.

+**Update**: I forgot to mention that I've used the `XeLaTex` engine to be able to use TrueType fonts.
+That's another reason I unset most LaTeX variables on `conf.py`.

 <!-- Links -->